 - With Texas having more than 100 snake species, it’s not surprising that some of the biggest snakes in America are found there, including this mammoth snake.

 - This particular snake breed uses its mass to help overpower its prey.

 - When it comes to dealing with snakes, its good to remember to be calm (even if you’re bitten!) and slowly move away from them.

 Texas is home to an outstanding 105 species of snakes!
 It is thought to be the state with the most species of snakes in the entire USA.
 Many of Texas’s snakes are unique for various reasons.
-Texas’ copperheads such as the southern copperhead (Agkistrodon contortrix contortrix), broad-banded copperhead (Agkistrodon laticinctus), and the Trans-Pecos copperhead (Agkistrodon Pictigaster) often freeze when spotted in hopes of not being seen.
+Texas’s copperheads such as the southern copperhead (Agkistrodon contortrix contortrix), broad-banded copperhead (Agkistrodon laticinctus), and the Trans-Pecos copperhead (Agkistrodon Pictigaster) often freeze when spotted in hopes of not being seen.

 The rat snake, another Texas snake, rattles its tail like a venomous rattlesnake in hopes of tricking anyone that sees it into believing that it is more dangerous than it is.
-However, one Texas snake species is famous for a unique reason; its insane length.
+However, one Texas snake species is famous for a unique reason: its insane length.
 Let’s take a dive and discover the biggest snake ever found in Texas.

-What is the Biggest Snake Ever Found In Texas?
+What Is the Biggest Snake Ever Found in Texas?